 How do current California rainfall and precipitation totals compare with Historical Averages?

-It’s winter in California and that means the rainy season (snowy in the mountains).
-This year has been a relatively dry year and wanted to visualize how this year compares with historical levels for this time of year.
+If you are lookin at this visualization, it’s likely winter in California and that means the rainy season (snowy in the mountains).
+I wanted to visualize how the current year compares with historical levels for this time of year.
 I used data for California rainfall totals from the California Department of Water Resources.
 Other California water-related visualizations include reservoir levels in the state as well.

 There are three sets of stations that are tracked in the data and these plots: